Checkmarx/kics/docs/configuration-file.md

   "minimal-ui": false,
   "no-color": false,
   "no-progress": false,
-  "output-path": "directory path to store reports", "path": "path to file or directory to scan", "payload-path": "file path to store source internal representation in JSON format", "preview-lines": 3,
+  "output-name": "name used on report creations (default \"results\")", "output-path": "directory path to store reports", "path": "path to file or directory to scan", "payload-path": "file path to store source internal representation in JSON format", "preview-lines": 3,
-  "queries-path": "path to directory with queries (default ./assets/queries) (default './assets/queries')", "report-formats": "formats in which the results will be exported (json, sarif, html)", "type": "type of queries to use in the scan", "timeout": "number of seconds the query has to execute before being canceled", "verbose": true,
+  "queries-path": "path to directory with queries (default ./assets/queries) (default './assets/queries')", "report-formats": "formats in which the results will be exported (all, json, sarif, html) (default [json])", "type": "type of queries to use in the scan", "timeout": "number of seconds the query has to execute before being canceled", "verbose": true,